 Bacula is a feature-rich open-source backup tool available for Linux.

-It’s not just a single program but includes a number of tools for every specific option.
-Also, it’s somewhat developer-oriented, so if you maintain a network of computers, you can definitely make use of Bacula.
+It’s not just a single program but includes several tools for every specific option.
+Furthermore, it’s somewhat developer-oriented, so if you maintain a network of computers, you can definitely make use of Bacula.

 PDF Editing Tools